in Accounting, Finance, Fractional CFO, Accounting and Finance, All Posts

 A basic principle of finance is that Risk and Return are related.
 This principle states that higher potential returns require taking on more risk, and investors must be compensated for taking additional risk.
 To summarize, finance involves analyzing financial opportunities and risks to make decisions that maximize value creation, which drives the value of your business and makes it have value to a buyer in the future.

 Finance focuses on making decisions about a company’s financial future based on both current data and projections.
 Usually these decisions cover short-term (operational), medium-term (tactical) and long-term (strategic) horizons.
 Sometimes short-term financial decisions are confused with accounting, but I view this as treasury management which depends on understanding both accounting records and future cash flows.
+Within the finance field, public finance is a distinct area that deals with managing financial resources for governments, NGOs, and public sector organizations.

 The key similarity between accounting and finance is that both have to do with MONEY.
 They involve recording, analyzing, reporting, and projecting a business’s cash flow.
 Both accounting and finance, keep track of the assets and liabilities of a company, and are aimed at increasing the profitability and valuation of a business.

 While both fields share some core business courses, finance coursework typically emphasizes analytical and evaluative skills related to financial markets and investments.
+There is a significant accounting overlap, as both fields require recording and assessing financial transactions, business knowledge, communication skills, and formal education, despite their differences.

 Both can serve individuals, businesses, and the government.
 But, you should not confuse the capabilities of an accountant to handle finance work and vice versa.
 However, in my experience, I have found it more likely that a strong finance professional can handle accounting issues than the other way around.
 Not in every case, but most of the time I have found this to be true as finance inherently involves accounting but you can do lots of accounting without ever having to handle any strategic finance questions or problems.